Johan H. Enslin

 Johan H. Enslin is a scientist in the field of electrical engineering, and a Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
 He has been named as a fellow member for his contributions to integration of renewable energy into power networks and using power electronics.
+He serves as the president of the IEEE Power Electronics Society (PELS) for the period 2025-2026.
+Enslin, the Duke Energy Endowed Chair in Smart Grid Technology at Clemson University, has taken on a new role as a program director for the U.S. Department of Energy’s Advanced Research Projects Agency–Energy (ARPA-E), beginning his term in January 2024.